KDE/digikam-doc/post_processing/pano_creator.rst

     The Last Page of the Panorama Creator Wizard

-Panorama stitching is now done.
+After a long computation, panorama stitching is now done.
 If you want you can now save your project.
 The same project files can be used in Hugin.
 Click on **Next** button and you will see the output in the same **Album** as your original pictures.